GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: The nature of the MACS0647-JD system

-\subsubsection{Spatially resolved properties of the ISM gas}
+\subsection{Spatially resolved properties of the ISM gas}

 Based on our methods for calculating the strong-line metallicity (discussed in Section \ref{sec:gas_strong_line}), we obtain the map shown in \autoref{fig:strong_main}.
-We did a similar spatial cut of the map in order to facilitate the comparison with the direct metallicity map (\autoref{fig:fig4panels_c}).
-We notice that our results are consistent between these methods.
-Both the direct-$T_{\rm e}$ and the strong-line methods reveal that the SE clump is more enriched compared to both the NW clump and the turbulent, metal-poor gas located in the NE region of the system (i.e. between the two clumps).
+We applied similar spatial cut of the map in order to facilitate the comparison with the direct metallicity map (\autoref{fig:fig4panels_c}).
+We find that our results are consistent between these methods.
+Both the direct-$T_{\rm e}$ and the strong-line methods reveal that the SE clump is more enriched than both the NW clump and the turbulent, metal-poor gas located in the NE region of the system (i.e. between the two clumps).

-To provide quantitative evidence of the different nature of the ISM at various locations, we divide our observed system within the field-of-view in four different regions, as shown in \autoref{fig:astrometry.combined}: the north-west and the south-east clumps (SE-C and NW-C), together with the north-east and south-west regions (NE-R and SW-R).
-We illustrate the resulting direct-$T_{\rm e}$ and strong-line metallicities from the integrated spectra of these four apertures (obtained by adding up the spaxels within each of them) in \autoref{fig:violins}.
+To provide quantitative evidence of the different nature of the ISM at various locations, we divide the observed system within the field of view in four regions, as shown in \autoref{fig:astrometry.combined}: the north-west and the south-east clumps (NW-C and SE-C), together with the north-east and south-west regions (NE-R and SW-R).
+We illustrate the resulting direct-$T_{\rm e}$ and strong-line metallicities from the integrated spectra of these four apertures (obtained by adding the spaxels within each aperture) in \autoref{fig:violins}.
 We find that, for each aperture, the two methods of calculating the metallicity give consistent results.
-Moreover, \autoref{fig:violins} shows that, although some non-negligible spaxel-to-spaxel variations may occur in our maps, our conclusion that the SE clump is more metal-rich than its surrounding environment is statistically sound.
+Moreover, \autoref{fig:violins} shows that, although some non-negligible spaxel-to-spaxel variations may occur in our maps, our conclusion that the SE clump is more metal-rich than its surrounding environment is statistically robust.